-Since I serve Lebanese rice with nearly everything, it's only fitting to add a Lebanese rice recipe here.
+Since I serve Lebanese rice with nearly everything, from weeknight dinners to big Lamb Roasts on the holidays.
 This is a simple vegan rice pilaf made of three ingredients: vermicelli pasta, rice and olive oil.
 Add a bit of toasted pine nuts, and you have the best side of rice!
 Check out the video and step-by-step tutorial.

 Throughout the Mediterranean, you will find rice dishes like, Paella; Mujadra (lentils and rice); or Hashweh (Beef and rice), that are certainly more of a meal.
 But this Lebanese rice with vermicelli is the every-day rice of the Middle East, and it's by far the most served side dish in that part of the world.